junxit/us-congress-bills-115/metadata.md

 - 2018-06-18 — Point of order that the amendment violates section 4106(b)(1) of H. Con.
 Res.
 71, 115th Congress, raised in Senate with respect to amendment SA 2282, as modified, as amended.
 - 2018-06-18 — Roll call votes on amendments in Senate: Motion to waive section 4106(b)(1) of H. Con.
 Res.
 71, 115th Congress, with respect to amendment SA 2282, as modified, as amended, agreed to in Senate by Yea-Nay Vote.
 81 - 14.
 Record Vote Number: 127.
 - 2018-06-18 — Senate amendment submitted
+- 2018-06-19 — Message on Senate action sent to the House.
+- 2018-06-19 — Senate ordered measure printed as passed.